septavios/poe-airflow-pipeline/README.md

 ### Components

-- **Data Extraction DAG**: Fetches currency, skill gems, divination cards, and unique items data
-- **Data Transformation DAG**: Processes and analyzes the extracted data
+- **Unified Pipeline DAG**: Single DAG that handles both data extraction and transformation in sequence
 - **PostgreSQL Database**: Stores all market data with proper indexing
+- **Web Dashboard**: Flask-based dashboard for data visualization and monitoring
 - **Jupyter Notebooks**: Interactive data analysis and visualization
 - **Docker Compose**: Containerized deployment with all services